Dr. Jennie M. Luna, Quiahuicoatl Meztli, Assistant Professor of Women's Studies

 Research: My primary methods are Ethnography, Decolonial/Decolonizing Methodologies, Active Participant-Observation, and testimonio.
 My theoretical frameworks are grounded in Xicana Feminist Theory, Critical Race Theory and Red Pedagogy.

-- Luna, J. (forthcoming) "La Tradición Conchera: THe Synergistic adn Historical Process of Danza and Catholicism" in Diálogo: Center for Latino Research, DePaul Univeristy Chicago, IL.
+- Luna, J. (2013) "La Tradición Conchera: The Historical Process of Danza and Catholicism" in Diálogo: Center for Latino Research at DePaul University Chicago, IL.

-- Luna, J. (forthcoming) "Examining MeXicana/o Indigenous Identity and Cultural Formation through Traditional Danza Mexica" in Border-Lines: Journal of Latino Research Center at the University of Nevada, Reno.
+- Luna, J. (2012) "Examining MeXicana/o Indigenous Identity and Cultural Formation through Traditional Danza Mexica" in Border-Lines: Journal of Latino Research Center at the University of Nevada, Reno.

-- Luna, J. "Ometeotl: Deconstructing Patriarchy through the Reclamation of Indigenous Language" in Speaking from the Heart: Herstories of Chicana, Latina, and Amerindian Women (ed.)
+- Luna, J. (2012).
+"Coming Home to Danza" in Our Story: Speaking from the Heart: Herstories of Chicana, Latina, and Amerinidan Women.(eds.)
 Rose Borunda and Melissa Moreno.
-Dubuque, IA: Kendall Hunt Publishing Company, 2012.
+Dubuque, IA: Kendall Hunt Publishing Company.

-- Luna, J. "Building a Xicana Indigena Philosophical Base" in American Philosophical Association Newsletter on Hispanic/Latino Issues in Philosophy, (eds.)
+- Luna, J. (2012) "Building a Xicana Indígena Philosophical Base" in American Philosophical Association Newsletter on Hispanic/Latino Issues in Philosophy, (eds.)
 Bernie J. Canteñs and Carlos Alberto Sánchez, Spring 2012 Volume 11, Number 2.

 Select Paper Presentations:

-- "Pedagogy of 'Speaking from the Heart': The Use of Textbook addressing Herstories of Chicana, Latina, and Amerindian Women" panel presentation, National Association for Chicana and Chicano Studies, March 2013.
+- "Pedagogy of 'Speaking from the Heart': The Use of Textbook addressing Herstories of Chicana, Latina, and Amerindian Women," National Association for Chicana and Chicano Studies Conference, San Antonio, TX March 2013.

 - "Chicana Desire & Birthing: Reflections of Karleen Pendleton Jiménez's How to Get a Girl Pregnant" panel presentation, Martin Luther King Library, San José State University, July 2012.